Ian-Blanshard/MP1-Personal-Portfolio/README.md

 and were used as links to the sites.

 [Google Fonts](https://fonts.google.com/) was used to browse, select and as a source of the font I used on this site.

+I had initially begun using [codeanywhere](https://codeanywhere.com/) which is a cloud integrated development environment, which runs from a web browser.
+But after some issues with long wait times to create the virtual environment and in some instances being unable to create one, I moved to using Microsoft Visual Studio Code which I had some experience with.
+This allowed me to work more efficiently and able to work quickly when I had limited time.

 ## Credits <a name="credits"></a>